egcpvanloon/dualfermion/doc/about.rst

 .. _about:

-About app4triqs
+About dualfermion
 ===============

-An example application using ``cpp2py`` and TRIQS.
+A second order dual fermion application using ``cpp2py`` and TRIQS.

-Written and maintained by N. Wentzell with contributions from H. U.R.
-Strand.
+Written and maintained by E. van Loon.